VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 ---
 ## Intro

-I've seen a test suite which could have completed in seconds but was executing for 20 minutes.
+I work with a test suite which could have completed in seconds but was executing for 20 minutes.
-What did make it so slow?
+What does make it so slow?
 This is the question I'm trying to answer.

 I measured different factors that could slow tests down in isolation.
 This numbers help you understand how different decisions affect execution time of your test suite.
 The way I measured is described in the [Measurements section](#measurements).

 I did quite a lot of experiments and measurements.
-It it would be uncomfortable to read everything in one article, so I split whole material in a few parts.
+It it would be uncomfortable to read everything in one article.
+I split whole material in a few parts.
 You're reading part one.
 It focuses on objects mocking.